Same-sex marriage in Florida: Brassner v. Lade

 Heather Brassner asked a state court to dissolve a civil union she had entered into with Megan Lade in Vermont in 2002.
 On August 4, 2014, Broward County Circuit Judge Dale Cohen ruled that Florida's denial of marriage rights to same-sex couples and its refusal to recognize same-sex marriages from other jurisdictions were unconstitutional.
 He stayed implementation of his decision allowing the divorce for 30 days pending appeal.
 Attorney General Bondi said the state did not appeal because it was not a party to the case, and Cohen scheduled a final divorce hearing for September 11.
 Beyond the one divorce, his ruling did not direct local officials to take any action, but the Broward County Clerk, Howard Forman, said he would decide during the week of September 7 whether to issue marriage licenses to same-sex couples based on Cohen's ruling.
-Before the final divorce hearing, Judge Cohen vacated his earlier ruling because Brassner's attorney had only notified the Attorney General of the constitutional challenge by email rather than certified mail as required by Florida law.
+Before the final divorce hearing, Judge Cohen vacated his earlier ruling because Brassner's attorney had only notified the Attorney General of the constitutional challenge by email rather than by certified mail as required by Florida law.
 The Attorney General was properly served, and then intervened, and Cohen reissued his order on December 8.
 The judge issued his final judgment in the case on December 17, 2014, allowing the first same-sex divorce in Florida to be granted.

 Native American nations

+The Indian Civil Rights Act, also known as Public Law 90–284 (Vhakv 90–284; Cumeleno 90–284), primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
+While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
+Consequently, many tribes in Florida have enacted their own marriage and family laws.
+As a result, the Brenner ruling and the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.
+There are two federally recognized tribes in Florida: the Seminole Tribe of Florida and the Miccosukee Tribe of Indians of Florida.
+It is unclear if same-sex marriage is presently legal in these tribes.